aidamouref/Project-Broadway/README.md

 [1] Standard Errors assume that the covariance matrix of the errors is correctly specified.
 ```

-Results look a bit more logical (e.g. the constant here shows that when nothing else is considered, the weekly grosses are approx. $677k).
-But the R2 in both standarised and scaled models is too good! are overfitting the model? why the normalised is better and the other 2 exactly match in such a high number?
+The R2 in both standarised and scaled models is too good! are overfitting the model? why the normalised is better and the other 2 exactly match in such a high number?

 When revising again the distributions of the normalised, standard and scaled variables: